What is a rodent ulcer?

 The lesion usually isn’t painful or pruritic (itchy) to the cat.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.
 A tentative diagnosis can be made upon visual inspection of the lesions, however, your vet may want to rule out other conditions with similar characteristics.
 Tests may include:

-> Food trials and skin prick tests may also be recommended to evaluate for allergies, which can help with the treatment of this condition.
+- Food trials and skin prick tests to check for allergies, which can help with the treatment of this condition.

-> Finding and treating the underlying cause, if one is fine.
+Finding and treating the underlying cause, if one is fine.
 This may include diligent flea control on both your cat and treating the environment (where 90% of the flea population resides), switching your cat to a novel or hypoallergenic diet and removal of the causative agent (for inhalant allergy), where possible.

-> Corticosteroids are the most common treatment for rodent ulcers.
-These are administered via injection or oral tablets.
+- Corticosteroids are the most common treatment for rodent ulcers.
+Either via injection or oral tablets.

 - Antibiotics to treat secondary bacterial infection.